gus7av/circuitpython_essentials/README.md

 ## CircuitPython Essentials

 This is a helper library for the most basic functions in CircuitPython.
 I've made it mainly to overcome my inability to remember how to use these functions by heart.
-It is heavily inspiried and sampled from Adafruits own helper library for the Circuit Playground platform.
+It is heavily inspiried and sampled from Adafruits own helper library for the Circuit Playground platform and the SimpleIO library.
 Please contact me if I'm crediting or using your material wrongly!

 ```
 # setup